7 Safety Tips for Space Heaters

 - Check your smoke alarms.
 Any areas where you plan to run a space heater should also be outfitted with a fully functioning smoke alarm.
 In fact, take this time to check that all smoke alarms are running properly.

 Could you use some help getting your home and HVAC system in tip top shape for the heating season?
-If you live in Fairfield County or New Haven County, Tyler Heating & Air Conditioning is the only name you need to know!
+If you live in Fairfield County or New Haven County, Tyler Heating, Air Conditioning, Refrigeration LLC is the only name you need to know!

 For more information about our HVAC services, dial 203-378-4700 to speak with a specialists today.